dnebing/liferay-spring-jndi-lookup/README.md

 Use this jar as a dependency in your Spring portlet wars.

+## Using the Tag in Spring Context XML Files

 Your Spring context XML files will undergo a little change.
 From something like:

 ```xml